Transfer at London Stansted Airport

 After the security check, you will either walk to gates 40-59 and 81-93 or take the free automatic train running about every 2-4 minutes to gates 1-19 (1 minute ride) or 20-39 (3-4 minute ride).

-The airport's official website does not provide a map of the terminal, only a list of services and shops: stanstedairport.com/at-the-terminal.
+The official airport website does not provide a map of the terminal, but only a list of services and shops: stanstedairport.com/at-the-terminal.

 Immigration and security control

-You go through passport control on arrival, but you don't go through passport control on departure, even if you're on an international flight.
+On arrival you go through passport control, on departure you don't go through passport control, even if you are on an international flight.

-Queues for immigration control are split between passengers from the UK, European Union, Australia, USA and a few other countries who can take advantage of significantly faster check-in through automated gates.
+The immigration queues are split between travellers from the UK, the European Union, Australia, the US and a few other countries who can benefit from significantly faster clearance through automated gates.

-Usually you won't wait more than 20 minutes.
+Usually you will not wait more than 20 minutes.

 All other travelers must go directly to an immigration officer.